 You are here

 Kim Jong-un became the country’s supreme leader after the death of his father, Kim Jong-il, in December 2011.
 The elder Kim had led North Korea since the 1994 death of his own father, Kim Il-sung, to whom the office of president was permanently dedicated in a 1998 constitutional revision.
-In June 2016, the Supreme People’s Assembly established the State Affairs Commission as the country’s top ruling organ and elected Kim Jong-un’s titles as of 2015 included first secretary of the KWP, first chairman of the National Defense Commission (the highest state body), and supreme commander of the Korean People’s Army.
+In June 2016, the Supreme People’s Assembly established the State Affairs Commission as the country’s top ruling organ and elected Kim Jong-un as chairman.
+Kim already held a variety of other titles, including first chairman of the National Defense Commission—previously the highest state body—and supreme commander of the Korean People’s Army.

-North Korea’s parliament, the 687-seat Supreme People’s Assembly, is a rubber-stamp institution elected to five-year terms.
+The 687-seat Supreme People’s Assembly is elected to five-year terms.
 All candidates for office, who run unopposed, are preselected by and from the KWP and a handful of subordinate parties and organizations.
 Kim Jong-un was among those who won seats in the most recent national elections, held in March 2014.
 The official voter turnout was 99.97 percent.

-In July 2015, for the first time since 2011, North Korea held elections for 28,452 provincial, city, and county people’s assembly members.
+Elections were held in July 2015 for 28,452 provincial, city, and county people’s assembly members.
 Voter turnout was again reported to be 99.97 percent, with all candidates preselected by the KWP and running unopposed.

 Any political dissent or opposition is harshly punished, and even the KWP is subject to regular purges aimed at reinforcing the leader’s personal authority.
-Various sources reported a number of high-level dismissals and executions during 2015, though independent confirmation was often unavailable.
-In April, for example, Defense Minister Hyon Yong-chol was reportedly removed from office and put to death.
+Executions of dismissed cabinet officials continued to be reported in 2016.

 All domestic media outlets are run by the state.
 Televisions and radios are permanently fixed to state channels, and all publications are subject to strict supervision and censorship.
-In recent years, four foreign news agencies have established bureau offices in Pyongyang: the U.S.-based Associated Press, Russia’s Sputnik International (formerly RIA Novosti), Japan’s Kyodo, and China’s Xinhua.
-In November 2015, Agence France-Presse officially opened its Pyongyang bureau, though it will largely be limited to filing photos and video.
+In recent years, several foreign news agencies have established bureau offices in Pyongyang: the U.S.-based Associated Press, Russia’s Sputnik International (formerly RIA Novosti), Japan’s Kyodo, and China’s Xinhua.
+In September 2016, Agence France-Presse officially opened its Pyongyang bureau, though it will largely be limited to filing photos and video.
 A British Broadcasting Corporation crew was detained and expelled in May for coverage that the authorities found objectionable.

 Access to the global internet is restricted to a small number of people in the government and academia, and others have access to a national intranet on which foreign websites are blocked.
-The black market provides alternative information sources, including mobile telephones, pirated recordings of South Korean dramas, and radios capable of receiving foreign programs.
+Alternative information sources, including mobile telephones, pirated recordings of South Korean dramas, and radios capable of receiving foreign programs are increasingly available.
 Mobile-phone service was launched in 2008, and there were more than 3 million subscriptions as of 2015, though phone calls and text messages are generally recorded and transcribed for monitoring purposes.
 Foreigners, who operate on a separate network, have been allowed to bring mobile phones into the country and have access to 3G service, enabling live social-media feeds out of North Korea.

 Although freedom of religion is guaranteed by the constitution, it does not exist in practice.
 State-sanctioned churches maintain a token presence in Pyongyang, and some North Koreans who live near the Chinese border are known to practice their faiths furtively.
 However, intense state indoctrination and repression preclude free exercise of religion.